Find out what some of our graduates are doing today in pursuing their successful careers.

 UTI welcomes General Education Diploma students.
 Find out more in our resources.

 UTI has thousands of employer relationships with major manufacturers, dealerships and local shops.
-A select group of these employers may offer UTI graduates hiring incentives like sign-on bonuses, higher pay, tuition reimbursement and tool allowances.14 We even have career fairs where hiring managers often visit our campuses to recruit and interview potential candidates on the spot.6
+A select group of these employers may offer UTI graduates hiring incentives through the Tuition Reimbursement Incentive Program (TRIP) like sign-on bonuses, higher pay, tuition reimbursement and tool allowances.14 We even have career fairs where hiring managers often visit our campuses to recruit and interview potential candidates on the spot.6

 As you consider investing in education to prepare for a career, you may want to consider the following questions: